 How to Plan a Fruit Tree Guild

 So how exactly do you plan a fruit tree guild?
 I’m going to share a step-by-step approach, adapted (with permission) from Amy Stross’s new book The Suburban Micro-Farm.
 If you haven’t yet read The Suburban Micro-Farm, do check it out.
 This is a fabulous book that demonstrates that you don’t need a lot of land to grow food for your family and that your yard can be both productive and beautiful.
-Amy, who writes the blog Tenth Acre Farm, digs deep into restorative gardening techniques such as permaculture, showing how to develop healthy soils and plan and plant edible landscapes and food forests.
+Amy digs deep into restorative gardening techniques such as permaculture, showing how to develop healthy soils and plan and plant edible landscapes and food forests.

 Guild Step 1 – Plant your Fruit Tree

 Next, measure a circle around the fruit tree to the expected width at maturity.
 For instance, my apple tree is expected to grow 15 feet tall and 15 feet wide.
 So I would need a circle with a diameter of 15 feet.
 Because the roots of the fruit tree will extend to this point, we want to really focus our efforts on enhancing the soil within the circle.

 Layer cardboard under the tree, thoroughly covering any grass, and moisten the cardboard as you go.
 Cover the cardboard with compost or soil about 3-12 inches deep.
 Allow this to decompose and rest for 3 months or so before planting.